Environmental issues in Delhi: Yamuna River

 The river Yamuna, the reason for Delhi's existence, has suffered heavily from pollution.
 At its point of exit from city limits, the DO level is only 1.3 mg/L. Similarly, coliform counts jump from 8,500 per 100 mL at entry to 329,312/100 mL at exit (for DO 5 mg/litre is the norm and for coliforms 500/100 mL).
 In 2007, roughly half of all the city's raw sewage went straight into the river.
 55% of the city's 15 million people are connected to the city's sewer system and its treatment plants, but because of corrosion and clogging in the system many of the treatment plants do not run at full capacity.
 Waste from 1,500 unplanned neighborhoods runs straight into the river.
+In 2025, 23 Yamuna River sites failed a water quality test, according to a parliamentary panel report.

 The Supreme Court of India took up the issue in 1994 after reports in the press, and since 2001 is actively monitoring the river and the city's efforts to clean it; in 2011, the national government announced a Rs 1,357 crore drain interceptor plan (all waste water is to be cleaned before it reaches the river) that would clean up the river by 2014.